Do ideas have shape? Idea registration as the continuous limit of artificial neural networks

 Let $\X$ and $\Y$ be separable Hilbert spaces\footnote{Although $\X$ and $\Y$ are finite-dimensional in all practical applications, and although we will restrict some of our proofs to the finite-dimensional setting to minimize technicalities, as demonstrated in \cite{nelsen2020random}, it is useful to keep the infinite-dimensional viewpoint in the identification of discrete models with desirable attributes inherited from the infinite-dimensional setting.} endowed with the inner products $\<\cdot,\cdot\>_\X$ and $\<\cdot,\cdot\>_\Y$.
-Write $\L(\Y)$ for the set of bounded linear operators mapping $\Y$ to $\Y$. \begin{Definition} We call $ K\,:\, \X\times \X\rightarrow \L(\Y) $ an {\bf operator-valued kernel} if \begin{enumerate} \item $K$ is Hermitian, i.e.
+We employ the setting of supervised learning, which can be expressed as solving the following problem. \begin{Problem} Let $f^\dagger$ be an unknown continuous function mapping $\X$ to $\Y$.
+Let $Z=(Z_1,\ldots,Z_N)$ be a random Gaussian vector, independent from $\xi$, with i.i.d. $\cN(0,\lambda I_\Y)$ entries\footnote{$\lambda\geq 0$ and $I_\Y$ is the identity map on $\Y$}.
+Given the information\footnote{For a $N$-vector $X=(X_1,\ldots,X_N)\in \X^N$ and a function $f\,:\, \X\rightarrow \Y$, write $f(X)$ for the $N$ vector with entries $\big(f(X_1),\ldots,f(X_N)\big)$ (we will keep using this generic notation).} $f^\dagger(X)+Z=Y$ with the data $(X,Y)\in \X^N\times \Y^N$ approximate $f^\dagger$. \end{Problem} Using red arrows to represent unknown functions, black arrows to represent known functions, dashed arrows to represent the data and blue squares to represent random variables, we can represent the underlying problem (assuming to data to be noisy with centered $\cN(0,I_\Y)$ Gaussian noise where $I_\Y$ is the identity operator on $\Y$) as that of completing (identifying the unknown function $f$ in) the following computational graph \cite{owhadi2021computational} \centerline{ } which can be unpacked as $y=f(x)+z$ and $(X,Y)$ represents the data $Y_i=f(X_i)+Z_i$ where the $Z_i$ are independent copies of $z$.